lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 [**Swift.org API Design Guidelines**](https://swift.org/documentation/api-design-guidelines/)

-Non-neglectable official guidelines, focused mainly on API and naming.
+Non-negotiable official guidelines, focused mainly on API and naming.

 [**Java Code Conventions**](https://oracle.com/technetwork/java/codeconvtoc-136057.html)

-A inspiring example of an exhaustive code style for a programming language.
+An inspiring example of an exhaustive code style for a programming language.
 Though, it has many atavisms and old-fashioned rules.
-It's really surprising to come across such an ugly formatting every here and there:
+It's really surprising to come across such an ugly formatting every now and then:

 **Don't**: